HemanthNarne/practice/README.md

 Course project for IOS - Smart attendance is an attendance tracking application

-Course project for IOS - Smart attendance is an attendance tracking applcationssss
+Course project for IOS - Smart attendance is an attendance tracking applcation

 ## Group name
 Conquerors